shedeurbarker/myML/README.md

 ## Next Steps

-After completing the ML model training workflow (Steps 1-5), you can:
+After completing the full ML workflow (Steps 1-6), you can:

+1. **Customize Example Parameters**: Edit `example_device_parameters.json` to test different device configurations
-1. **Run Optimization**: Apply optimization algorithms using the trained models to find optimal device parameters
+2. **Run Optimization**: Apply optimization algorithms using the validated models to find optimal device parameters
-2. **Make Predictions**: Use the trained models to predict MPP and IntSRHn_mean for new device configurations
-3. **Validate Results**: Use physics simulations to validate optimized parameters
-4. **Analyze Trade-offs**: Study the relationship between efficiency and recombination using the trained models
+3. **Analyze Trade-offs**: Study the relationship between efficiency and recombination using the trained models
+4. **Scale to New Materials**: Extend the workflow to other solar cell material systems
+5. **Deploy Models**: Use the trained models in production optimization systems

 ## Troubleshooting